GOATMaxwellN/ProjectEulerSoftware/euler1/README.md

 This works for any two numbers, so this might be a better way to say it.
 Add up the sum of multiples of _a_ and _b_ together, then subtract the sum of multiples of LCM(a, b), all within the same range of course.

 The question that comes up now is how to find the LCM of two numbers _efficiently_.
 Sometimes it is just the product of those two numbers, sometimes it's not.
 The easiest way is by dividing the product of the two numbers by their greatest common factor/divisor (GCF/GCD).
 I'm not going to go over how to find the GCF of two numbers.
 If you want to find out about an efficient way to get the GCF of two numbers, search up the __Eucalidean Algorithm__ _(unless you really want to, you don't have to understand the proof, just know that it works)_.
-In the case of Python, there are already functions to find the lcm and gcd, but when you're trying to learn cool math stuff like me, where's the fun in tha?
+In the case of Python, there are already functions to find the lcm and gcd, but when you're trying to learn cool math stuff like me, where's the fun in that?

 ![solve_for_lcm](https://github.com/GOATMaxwellN/ProjectEulerSoftware/blob/main/euler1/formulae_images/solve_for_lcm.svg)